ramirorichmand/bookkeeper_backend_project/README.md

 #### To access the program, use [local host] - add info later

-Each model - User, Book, Review and Status - have REST controllers that provide basic CRUD functionality, specifically Index, Show, Create, Update and Delete routes.
+Each model - User, Book and OwnedBook - have REST controllers that provide basic CRUD functionality, specifically Index, Show, Create, Update and Delete routes.
 The User and Book models also have additional functionality, described below:

 - INDEX:
   - GET [local host] returns all books in JSON format and can be accessed via web browser